preeti-verma8600/autonomous_navigation.github.io/README.md

 ## Project Overview

-This project presents a software architecture for autonomous exploration and navigation using the Turtlebot robot in uncharted environments.
+This project presents a architecture for autonomous exploration and navigation using the Turtlebot robot in uncharted environments.
 It integrates a frontier-based exploration algorithm, high-resolution 2D Lidar for precise mapping, and advanced path planning with the Open Motion Planning Library (OMPL).
 The system ensures smooth navigation and real-time obstacle avoidance, validated through experiments in both real-world and simulated scenarios, demonstrating improved exploration capabilities and collision-free path planning.

 [Project Link](https://preeti-verma8600.github.io/autonomous_navigation.github.io).